open-orchestra/open-orchestra-docs/en/cookbook/custom_field.rst

 Editing a content using a Timezone field
 ----------------------------------------

-Finally when a contributor edit a content including a time zone he see it the way the adminsitrator configured
+Finally when a contributor edits a content including a time zone, he see the time zone exactly as the administrator configured it:
-it:

 .. image:: ../../images/timezone_content.png